Time loop stories aren't all 'Groundhog Day' rip-offs. Time loop stories aren't all...

 What if I told you thaton Groundhog Day, I am thinking about the way we wind up in a repeating conversation about movies like Groundhog Day that reminds me of the way that, in Groundhog Day, Bill Murray keeps waking up on Groundhog Day?
 Would you feel like you were reading the same phrase over and over again?

 Time loop stories are popular.
-They go like this: a character lives through some portion of their lives — most often a day — and then they suddenly find themselves back in time, experiencing the same events again and again.
+They go like this: A character lives through some portion of their life — most often a day — and then suddenly finds themself back in time, experiencing the same events again and again.
 Usually, but not always, the character's struggle is to escape the time loop and proceed with a normal life, sometimes after indulging in many (many) loops to see what happens or to gain knowledge that they retain in subsequent loops.

 Most recently, I saw a time loop in a Hallmark movie about Hanukkah called Round and Round.
 (And that was not its first Hallmark incarnation.)
 The idea was used well in Palm Springs with Andy Samberg and Cristin Milioti, and in the Happy Death Day movies, and in the great Netflix series Russian Doll.
 You could argue that many video games are functionally time loops as you experience them; if you die in The Last of Us, you just start over at the last save point and exactly the same things happen to you, and you try to get it right, and only then can you continue.